beirern/Personal-Website/src/content/posts/making-website-first-pass.md

 I never used these options in `express` before so I didn't know what they do.
 I ended up looking it up and found [documentation](https://expressjs.com/en/guide/using-template-engines.html) about view engines and at this point I realized what happened.
 I had heard that AI can frequently implement half-backed ideas into the code it writes and this was a prime example.

 If it had properly used templates it would have set `app.set('view engine', 'pug');` and filled out `views/` with `.pug` files rather than using HTML files with `.replace()`.
-As far as I can tell it isn't valid to do `app.set('view engine', 'html')` and it doesn't even use this functionality anyways since all the endspoints use `res.send(<html-content>)`.
+As far as I can tell it isn't valid to do `app.set('view engine', 'html')` and it doesn't even use this functionality anyways since all the endpoints use `res.send(<html-content>)`.
 So yea, prime example if it doing something completely half-baked.

 ### 4. (Nit) Read files each time an endpoint was hit instead of storing that information on startup